 One caveat: Be careful not to make the experience punitive by constantly reminding him that he doesn't get the prize if he doesn't read the book.
 Let him be in charge of his own destiny.
 If he chooses to forgo the prize, let that be up to him.

-How to encourage boys to read: go back a few years
+Go back a few years

 Leave a comment!
 Is your boy a reluctant reader?
 Share your own stories about what worked for you.

 Click to set custom HTML